 - 1 in 4 of buyers face £1, 000s in unexpected costs in the first year

 - According to the Royal Institution of Chartered Surveyors, 25 percent of home buyers who do not carry out a HomeBuyers Survey are forced to carry out unplanned works to the property after purchase.

 - The average repair costs are more than £1,800 but can run into the tens of thousands if serious remedial work is required; e.g. underpinning.

-Please let us know if you have any questions at all
+Please fill out the form below if you have any questions at all

 How soon after inspection can I expect my report?

 As standard, we will issue reports within 48 hours of the inspection of our inspection subject to payment being received.

 Can I ask specific questions ahead of the survey?

 We actively encourage clients to ask any questions in relation to the property that are of significance to them before we carry out our inspection.
 This is to ensure that the client receives the most benefit from a survey report.
 Typical questions asked are, is the loft space suitable for a loft conversion or a rear extension or do you think the neighbour is encroaching on my property.

 When is the best time to get a survey done?